johannus22/auxilium/README.md

 # auxilium
+I HAVE TO UPDATE THE UI BECAUSE IT IS NOT RESPONSIVE

 Made by: John Rafael Masilungan (me) - main programmer and Riggs Ramos as the one who helped me.